bennbenben/insta_memers/README.md

 ## Load
 - IG has 2 types of APIs: 1.
 Instagram Basic Display API and 2.
 Instagram Graph API
   - 1. Instagram Basic Display API
-    - Just found out that it allows for sharing to stories.
-To further explore on how to use it
+    - Allows for app builders to share to insta story, but setup is relatively cumbersome.
+To explore next time
   - 2. Instagram Graph API
     - API cannot access Instagram consumer accounts (i.e., non-Business or non-Creator Instagram accounts)
+- UPDATE: Found out that there are other 3rd party API that allows for this function.
+To explore next time
 - Upload the formatted image to IG story by heavily leveraging on WebScraper library Selenium
 - Learning: Exposure to variety of Python libraries: Selenium, PyAutoGUI, time, ctypes

 # Progress
 ## Changelog
 ### 1. 31_01_2022
-Built a skeleton code that uses a variety of Python libraries to execute tasks on IG story: (1) Login, (2) Close pop-ups/notifications, (3) Select and upload image of interest
+- Built a skeleton code that uses a variety of Python libraries to execute tasks on IG story: (1) Login, (2) Close pop-ups/notifications, (3) Select and upload image of interest
+- Just found out that there are other API to perform this function.
+To explore further

 # Tasks at hand
 ## Preparation